ably/specification/specifications/features.md

 #### PushDeviceType

-- `(PDT1)` One of the following strings: "mobile", "tablet", "desktop"
+- `(PDT1)` One of the following strings: "mobile", "tablet", "desktop", "embedded"
 - `(PDT2)` The client library will not check that a string acting as `PushDeviceType` complies with `(PDT1)`.
 Only the server will check this.

 ### Client Library defaults {#defaults}